ekke/ekkesQtCMakeLists/README.md

 * ...

 ---
-W I P - All is work-in-progress.
+**W I P - All is work-in-progress.**
 Not all variations in ekke's CMakeLists have been tested yet. stay tuned...

+---
+Disclaimer: ekke started with no knowledge about CMake, also dealing with build systems isn't ekke's domain.
+If there's something wrong or can be done better/easier, please let ekke know about